Faizaan-Nasir/Housify/README.md

 ~~2.
 Hover effects on button for Hosting a Game window~~

 ## TODO on user aspect:
 ~~1.
-Restrict usernames to 13.5 characters~~
+Restrict usernames to 13.5 characters.~~
-2. Alert window for when you're not allowed to enter a game since you have already entered it before or when you try joining a game that doesnt exist
+2. Alert window for when you're not allowed to enter a game since you have already entered it before or when you try joining a game that doesnt exist.
 3. Restrict users from making multiple appeals.
-4. Eestrict users from appealing when a player has already made an appeal.
+4. Restrict users from appealing when a player has already made an appeal.
+5. Make appeals spam proof.

 ## Basic Algorithm
 ![image](https://github.com/Faizaan-Nasir/Housify/assets/82143161/1adb3d8a-5049-46f8-a442-209e1e995b4f)